 A good set of jumpers should therefore be rated no lower than gauge four.

 A larger gauge is important because it reduces the amount of resistance between the two batteries.
 It might be helpful to think of a jumper cable as a garden hose – a bigger hose allows for greater and easier flow.

-A cable gauge less than four, tends to create resistance, and hot jumper cables is a common symptom.
-The heat is power that should be helping power the dead battery, but since it can’t get there, it is instead converted to heat and is lost energy.
+A cable gauge less than four tends to create resistance, and hot jumper cables are a common symptom.
+The heat is the power that should be helping power the dead battery, but since it can’t get there, it is instead converted to heat and is lost energy.

 Higher gauge (smaller) cable may be fine for small engine cars but attempting to start a large car or truck will prove to be a pain in the ass.

 Common problems associated with thin gauge jumper cables include:

 - Melting cable insulation

 Length is important, nobody plans to have a flat battery.
 If we did, we’d park on a hill, or at least reverse into the drive.
 There are two solutions, push the vehicle to where it’s accessible or use a set of jumpers long enough to reach.

 The second option is the smartest, that said, maybe you habitually reverse into the drive.
 If so, a ten-foot set of cables will suit you just fine.
 For most who drive regular-size cars/SUV’s, we’ll need at least a sixteen-foot set.
 That allows the hero of the story to park behind the stranded vehicle and reach both batteries with comfort.

 Longer vehicles will obviously require longer cables.
 If you drive a truck you may want to consider a twenty-five-foot set, pushing a truck isn’t fun.